OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

 ## Tagging slides and shapes

 A tag is a key-value pair, where the value is always of type `string` and is represented by a [Tag](/javascript/api/powerpoint/powerpoint.tag) object.
-Each type of parent object, [Presentation](/javascript/api/powerpoint/powerpoint.presentation), [Slide](/javascript/api/powerpoint/powerpoint.slide), and [Shape](/javascript/api/powerpoint/powerpoint.shape) object has a `tags` property of type [TagsCollection](/javascript/api/powerpoint/powerpoint.tagcollection).
+Each type of parent object, such as a [Presentation](/javascript/api/powerpoint/powerpoint.presentation), [Slide](/javascript/api/powerpoint/powerpoint.slide), or [Shape](/javascript/api/powerpoint/powerpoint.shape) object, has a `tags` property of type [TagsCollection](/javascript/api/powerpoint/powerpoint.tagcollection).

 ### Adding, updating, and deleting tags

 To add a tag to an object, call the [TagCollection.add](/javascript/api/powerpoint/powerpoint.tagcollection#add_key__value_) method of the parent object's `tags` property.
 The following is an example of adding a two tags to the first slide of a presentation.
 About this code, note:

-- The first parameter of the `add` method is the key.
+- The first parameter of the `add` method is the key in the key-value pair.
 - The second parameter is the value.
 - The key is in uppercase letters.
 This isn't strictly mandatory for the `add` method; however, the key is always stored by PowerPoint as uppercase, and *some tag-related methods do require that the key be expressed in uppercase*, so we recommend as a best practice that you always use uppercase in your code for a tag key.